sourav-bk/Golang/Topic/DB.md

 ## ACID properties in DB :
 ACID properties in a Database Management System (DBMS) are a set of 4 core principles — **Atomicity**, **Consistency**, **Isolation**, and **Durability** — that ensure database transactions are processed reliably, maintaining data integrity and accuracy.
-They guarantee that even in the event of failures or concurrent access, data remains accurate and consistent
+They guarantee that even in the event of failures or concurrent access, data remains accurate and consistent.

+- ***Atomicity ("All or Nothing"):***

+  Transactions are indivisible units.
+Either the entire transaction succeeds, or if any part fails, the entire transaction is rolled back, leaving the database unchanged.

+- ***Consistency (Valid State):***

+  Ensures the database transforms from one valid state to another valid state, maintaining all predefined integrity constraints, rules, and triggers.

+- ***Isolation (Independent Execution):***

+   Multiple transactions occurring simultaneously do not interfere with each other.
+The intermediate state of a transaction is invisible to other concurrently running transactions.

+- ***Durability (Permanent Changes):***

+   Once a transaction is committed, its changes are permanently saved, even in the event of a system crash, power failure, or error.